Lramseyer/vaporview/README.md

 # Development Roadmap

-## Current Release 1.3.1
+## 1.3.2 - Upcoming Release

+- Unlocked zooming to allow for smooth zooming on touchpad mode
+- Limited Zoom out distance to timeend
+- Added context Menu items
-- Ported pender path to HTML5 canvas (previously used SVGs)
+  - Copy Name - Copy full path to clipboard
-  - Improves text placement in multi bit-waveform renderer
-  - Greatly improves scrolling/zoom experience
-  - Fixes issue where linear, stepped, and binary waveforms display a gap when zoomed in really far
-- Limit how far out the viewer can be zoomed out
+  - Show in Viewer - Shows signal in viewer
+- Added tooltips to netlist view to show details on netlist elements

 See the [Changelog](https://github.com/Lramseyer/vaporview/blob/main/CHANGELOG.md) for more details